pgcrumley/Controllers/SerialArduinoGpio/README.md

 Install python3 using a command of:

     sudo apt-get -y install python3 python3-dev git

+Install a python serial library using a command of:

+    pip3 install -r requirements.txt

 Make sure `python3` works and RPi.GPIO is installed by typing: